-This is the time of sleep-deprivation and the maternity leave is pretty short in some countries of the world.
+This is the time of sleep deprivation and maternity leave is pretty short in some countries of the world.
 For sure a dedicated veterinary professional will feel guilty during this period for the fact they are absent from work.
 Again, when they return to work they will feel guilty about not spending time with their families.

 You will soon learn that every second you spend at home with your child is priceless and you shouldn’t take it for granted.
-On the opposite, at work you will put your mind and focus on finishing the daily activities as best as you can.
+On the opposite, at work, you will put your mind and focus on finishing the daily activities as best as you can.

-Because of the fact that nowadays mostly women are employed in private practices, it’s not a coincidence that more associates are either pregnant or with a baby at the same time.
+Because of the fact that nowadays most women are employed in private practices, it’s not a coincidence that more associates are either pregnant or with a baby at the same time.

 This flexibility is possible and of benefit for every team member, so don’t be afraid to talk to the practice owner and your colleagues about all the possibilities.
-When the baby is a little bit older, it’s always an option to get a nanny or take it to a day care center.
+When the baby is a little bit older, it’s always an option to get a nanny or take it to a daycare center.

-All mothers, regardless of professional occupation must sacrifice a lot of their spare time and energy in order to earn a living and raise a child, so being in the veterinary field and being a mother isn’t much different than the rest.
+All mothers regardless of professional occupation must sacrifice a lot of their spare time and energy in order to earn a living and raise a child, so being in the veterinary field and being a mother isn’t much different than the rest.
 But when you see the big picture, you will realize that it was all worth sacrificing for.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.